 - Preheat oven to 375° and prepare a 9" pie pan by greasing it thoroughly.
 Set pan off to side.

 - Combine brown sugar, butter and corn syrup on the stove over medium heat.
-Once butter is melted add milk to sauce.
+Once butter is melted add milk and vanilla to sauce.

 - Stir constantly over low to medium heat for 1 - 2 minutes.
 Make sure not to burn the sauce or allow it to seize up.
 When heating less is more here.